gracexuerwu/vanilla-weather-app/README.md

  ## Room for Improvement

 Room for improvement:
-- Implementation of the Sunrise Sunset slider
 - Responsiveness to fit different screen sizes

-To do:
-- Daily forecast
-- Or Hourly forecast line chart plot

 ## Project Status
 Project is: _complete_